tani/hey.vim/README.md

 Plug 'tani/hey.vim'
 ```

-You need to set the OpenAI API key to the environment variable `OPENAI_API_KEY`.
+You can configureAI API key it as `OPENAI_API_KEY environment variable.

 ## Commands